-AM/FM/single CD or in-dash CD6/MP3 satellite compatible sound system
+AM/FM/single CD MP3 satellite compatible sound system

 WARNING: Driving while distracted can result in loss of vehicle control, accident and injury.
-Ford strongly recommends that drivers use extreme caution when using any device that may take their focus off the road.
-The driver's primary responsibility is the safe operation of their vehicle.
-Only use cell phones and other devices not essential to the driving task when it is safe to do so.
+Ford strongly recommends that drivers use extreme caution when using any device or feature that may take their focus off the road.
+Your primary responsibility is the safe operation of the vehicle.
+We recommend against the use of any handheld device while driving and that you comply with all applicable laws.